Tropes applying to the Tribal Chief of the du Cronos Dynasty, Freki du Cronos

 - Freki forgoes using any of his wolf abilities against Quincey since he acknowledged it would be only fair if he fought him as a man.

 - Freki still respects the rules of combat, believing that when two or more people agree to face off in the ring, that ring is sacred.
 He often calls out the V7D for relying on their numbers the moment one of their members starts losing.
-This fits into his "old-school mafia boss" mentality—he values the traditional rules of engagement because it gives him room to bend and exploit them without outright breaking them.
-He sees these rules as a framework he can use to his advantage, playing the system while maintaining an air of honor.
+This aligns neatly with his old-school mafia-boss mentality.
+Freki values traditional rules of engagement because they provide a structure he understands intimately — one he knows exactly how to bend without ever overtly breaking.
+He treats these rules as a system to be worked, preserving an outward sense of honor while quietly exploiting every advantage they afford.

 - During Anthony and Akane's time running the Dynasty, membership was pretty exclusive—basically just dragons and wolves.
 Sure, other species could drop by, pay their respects, maybe do business, but joining?
 Not a chance.
 Under Freki's leadership, the Dynasty is open to anyone, no matter their species.
 The only requirements?
 Prove you're worth the job and, of course, show proper respect to the Tribal Chief.